Unboxed-Software/solana-course/content/close-mint.md

 	}
 }
 ```
-Now we can run `npm start`.
-We will see a link which will take us to the close mint transaction on Solana Explorer.
+Run `npm start` once more, and we will see a link for the close mint transaction on Solana Explorer.